Bars/Lounges

 Bars/Lounges · Wine tasting

-Avitus Wine Bar – Date Night
+Avitus Wine Bar – Top Date Night Spot in Marda Loop

 Before we walked in, I warned Chew Steel that Avitus was a chick magnet.
 Usually, the men who show up look like they are on a hot date and aiming to impress.
 The bar is always full of women whooping it up—the ratio for every fearless man to woman is one to seven.